The friendly staff at Stable Vehicle Contracts are here to provide more information about Audi, Volkswagen and Mercedes leasing. We're ready to help!

 1.4 eHybrid VZ2 5dr DSG

-Any Leon that wears a Cupra badge has to dose up the attitude a degree and this CUPRA Leon looks really gym-toned.
+Apart from an extra charging flap on the offside front wing, there are no significant visual changes differentiating this e-Hybrid variant from other CUPRA Leons.
+So, like its showroom stablemates, this car looks really gym-toned in its two offered body shapes - there's a five-door hatch and an Estate.
 The CUPRA logo sits boldly on the front grille, with a large front splitter and big air intakes highlighting this car's assertive look.
-There are side skirts that visually lower the vehicle and you get CUPRA-specific 18 or 19-inch black alloy wheels with either copper or silver finishes.
+There are side skirts that visually lower the vehicle and you get CUPRA-specific 19-inch black alloy wheels with black and silver finishing.
 The dark chrome front grille frame, front wings and exterior side mirrors contrast with the various model-specific body colour options.
 Inside, there are sporty bucket seats and a CUPRA steering wheel, which houses the engine start and driver mode selection button.
 You also get an interactive digital driver display to replace conventional binnacle dials.
 And as with other Leons, there's a large, central 10-inch infotainment touchscreen that reduces the button count.
 This look is further accentuated by the vehicle's compact DSG shifter.
-Throughout the interior the copper and dark chrome detailing brings a sense of drama, with the dashboard and door mouldings finished in brushed dark aluminium and illuminated CUPRA treadplates in the front doors and colour coded door panels and seats.
+Throughout the interior, the copper and dark chrome detailing brings a sense of drama, with the dashboard and door mouldings finished in brushed dark aluminium and illuminated CUPRA tread plates in the front doors, plus there are colour coded door panels and seats.
 Otherwise, it's much as in any other Leon.
 There's comfortable room for a couple of adults in the back.
-And a 380-litre boot in the hatch (it's 617-litres in the estate).
-That's for the conventionally-engined models; for the PHEV e-HYBRID hatch and Estate derivatives, the figures are 270 and 470-litres respectively.
+As usual with a PHEV, you'll have to accept a little less boot space, which here falls from 380-litres in a normal CUPRA Leon to just 270-litres.

-From launch, four trim levels were on offer - 'VZ1', 'VZ2', 'First Edition' and 'VZ3'.
-All models get, amongst other things, full-LED headlights, sports suspension, a reversing camera and the SEAT Digital cockpit with an interactive driver display screen and a 10-inch central infotainment monitor.
-All that comes with base 'VZ1' trim, priced from around £31,500, but with that spec level, you're restricted to the hatch body style and the conventional 2.0 TSI 245PS engine, so you'll probably want to upgrade yourself at least as far as 'VZ2'-spec, which gives you the option of both body shapes and the e-HYBRID powertrain if you want it (priced from around £34,500).
-'VZ2' models add DCC dynamic chassis control, speed-sensitive steering, larger 19-inch alloy wheels and (on the Estate) roof rails too.
-The flagship 'VZ3' model is priced from just over £36,000 and adds petrol blue Nappa leather bucket seats, a heated steering wheel and a wireless smartphone charging pad.
-If you want the 300PS 2.0 TSI model, you'll need from around £36,000 and there are two trim levels - 'VZ2' and 'VZ3'.
+At the time of this test in Summer 2021, the Leon e-Hybrid hatch was priced in its most affordable 'VZ2' form from around £35,000 and in 'VZ3' 245PS guise from just under £37,000.
+Allow around £1,100 more for the alternative estate body style.
+That looks good value against rivals like Audi's A3 Sportback Sportback 40 TFSIe and the Mercedes CLA 250e.
+As for equipment, well base 'VZ2' models include DCC dynamic chassis control, speed-sensitive steering, 19-inch alloy wheels and (on the Estate) roof rails too.
+The flagship 'VZ3' model adds petrol blue Nappa leather bucket seats, a heated steering wheel and a wireless smartphone charging pad.
 Depending on the spec level chosen, there's plenty of autonomous driving tech and safety equipment too fitted across the range.
 Predictive Adaptive Cruise Control (ACC) uses feeds from GPS data delivered from the navigation system and input from the front-mounted camera and Traffic Sign Recognition, allowing it to proactively adjust the cruise speed depending on the road layout ahead.
 When the road becomes more congested Traffic Jam Assist takes the stress out of driving, maintaining a safe distance to the vehicle in front.
 There's also an 'Emergency Assist' system that can bring the Leon to a controlled stop if you're taken ill at the wheel.
 And a 'Blind Spot Detection' system that alerts the driver to another vehicle in their blind spot.

 |CUPRA LEON HATCHBACK 1.4 eHybrid VZ2 5dr DSG|